Vehicle Body

 Yes |

-# Externally-defined additional mass — variable mass inclusion
+# Externally-defined additional mass — enabling variable mass

 Details

-Option to include mass as a time or event variable that affects the mass and centre of mass of the vehicle body.
-Use this option to account for vehicle occupants or bodies that are not rigidly attached.
+An option to include mass as a time variable or event that affects the mass and center of mass of the vehicle body.
+Use this option to account for vehicle occupants or bodies that are not rigidly fixed.

 |